-John Howson (Artistic Director 2000-2017) is a musician, singer, researcher and designer.
+John Howson (Artistic Director 2000-2017) musician, singer, researcher and designer.
 In 1984 he founded the Veteran recording label which is internationally recognised as the leading specialist in the traditional music and song of the British Isles.
 Veteran was originally set up to make available recordings John had made during fieldwork in Suffolk, but has since expanded to include archive recordings and active singers from Cornwall to Yorkshire.
 John’s field recordings are now deposited in the British Museum National Sound Library.

 Katie (melodeon) and John (banjo) started playing the local music alongside Oscar Woods in Suffolk and Billy Bennington in Norfolk in the late 1970s.
 Together with dulcimer player Reg Reader, they founded the Old Hat Concert Party in the early 1980s, which was a unique collaboration of traditional musicians, who became known all over the U.K.